ewang2002/ewang2002/README.md

 <summary>📧 Contacting Me.</summary>
 <br>

-Feel free to contact me for anything.
-I try my best to respond within 2 days, although I usually respond much faster than that.
-Generally, if you're affiliated with UCSD, know me in some way, or otherwise need to contact me in private, please email me.
-Otherwise, please use GitHub to contact me.
-These are not hard guidelines, though; I'm pretty much indifferent.

-### Email
-When emailing, please identify your GitHub account username and how you found my profile.
-  - My personal email is `ewang20027+gh`, followed by Gmail's domain.
-  - My university email is `edwang+gh`, followed by my university's domain.
+Feel free to contact me if you have any questions.

 ### GitHub
 If you have a question that involves any of my projects, or just have a question in general, feel free to use GitHub.
 Keep in mind that this form of communication is not private.
   - Click [here](https://github.com/ewang2002/ewang2002/issues/new/choose) to leave an issue.
   - If you are contacting me about a project, please leave an issue in the relevant project repository.

+I'll generally try to respond within 3 days for active projects, and 10 days for inactive projects.

+### Email
+When emailing, please identify your GitHub account username and how you found my profile.
+  - My personal email is `ewang20027+gh`, followed by Gmail's domain.
+  - My university email is `edwang+gh`, followed by my university's domain.

+I'll generally try to respond within 3 days.
+If you do not receive a response after 3 days, feel free to send me another email -- it's possible I saw your email but forgot to reply.

 ### Discord
 Please email me for my Discord username.